zawscloud/terraform01/README.md

 # Terraform01
 What is Terraform?
 Terraform is a tool that allows you to define infrastructure in human and machine-readable code.
-This project will be mainly focused on defining infrastructure in the AWS environment Download Terraform from Google.
+This project will be mainly focused on defining infrastructure in the AWS environment.
+Download Terraform from Google.
 (Just a simple google search).
 Run terraform --version.
 The entire Terraform flow: